enyo/opentip/README.markdown

 ## Changelog

-Here's a list of major changes, so you know what to expect when you upgrade.
+Here's a list of major changes, so you know what to expect when you upgrade (Minor bugfixes are not listed here!).

 ### 1.3